flavienbwk/book-devops/eng/README.md

 For example, if you can't set up a secure software forge yourself, you can use _GitHub_ features (see chapter "[GitHub's Example](#githubs-example)").
 More broadly, security practices at GitLab[^SecurityPracticesGitLab] are a great starting point.

 Joining a _bug bounty_ platform is common among large enterprises, both to analyze their websites or the open-source software they use[^BugBountyLinuxKnl].
 A _bug bounty_ system rewards individuals for identifying vulnerabilities, aiming to detect and fix vulnerabilities before they're exploited by malicious hackers.
 Popular platforms in this area include _Hackerone_, _Bugcrowd_, _Synack_, and _Open Bug Bounty_.

+In a mature organization, you could even open an _Open Source Program Office_ (OSPO)[^OSPO], responsible for defining and implementing strategies around the use of and securing open-source technologies employed in your organization.

 Finally, major tech companies often release new software as open-source.
 These quickly become standards used by tens of thousands of developers worldwide.
 This facilitates the onboarding of engineers to their technologies without incurring training costs.
 These companies thus find themselves with candidates already proficient in their technologies.